Brexit

-By the mid-2010s, the growing popularity of the UK Independence Party (UKIP), as well as pressure from Eurosceptics within his own party, persuaded the Conservative prime minister David Cameron to promise a referendum on British membership of the EU if his government was re-elected.
-Following the 2015 general election, which produced a small but unexpected majority for the governing Conservative Party, the promised referendum on continued EU membership was held on 23 June 2016.
-Supporters of the Remain campaign included then-Prime Minister David Cameron, the future prime minister Theresa May, Liz Truss, and Sir Keir Starmer, and the ex–Prime Ministers John Major, Tony Blair, and Gordon Brown; supporters of the Leave campaign included the future prime minister Boris Johnson and Rishi Sunak.
-The electorate voted to Leave the EU by a slight margin, with a 51.9% share of the vote, all regions of England and Wales except London voting in favour of Brexit, and Scotland and Northern Ireland voting to remain.
-The result led to Cameron's sudden resignation, his replacement by former Home Secretary Theresa May, and four years of negotiations with the EU over the terms of departure and future relations, completed under a Boris Johnson-led government, with the Conservative Party in office.
+By the mid-2010s, the growing popularity of the UK Independence Party (UKIP), as well as pressure from Eurosceptics within his own party, persuaded the Conservative prime minister David Cameron to promise a referendum on British membership of the EU if the Conservatives were returned to government in 2015.
+Following the 2015 general election, which produced a small and unexpected Conservative majority, the promised referendum on continued EU membership was held on 23 June 2016.
+Supporters of the Remain campaign included Cameron, the future prime ministers Theresa May, Liz Truss, Keir Starmer and Andy Burnham, and the former prime ministers John Major, Tony Blair and Gordon Brown; supporters of the Leave campaign included the future prime ministers Boris Johnson and Rishi Sunak.
+The electorate voted to leave the EU by a slight margin, with a 51.9% share of the vote, all regions of England and Wales except Greater London voting in favour of Brexit, and Scotland, Northern Ireland and the British Overseas Territory of Gibraltar voting to remain.
+The result led to Cameron's sudden resignation, his replacement by May, and four years of negotiations with the EU over the terms of departure and future relations, completed under a Johnson-led government, with the Conservatives in office.

 The negotiation was both politically challenging and deeply divisive, leading to two snap general elections in 2017 and 2019.
-One proposal under the Second May ministry was overwhelmingly rejected by the UK Parliament, causing great uncertainty and leading to postponement of the withdrawal date to avoid a no-deal Brexit.
+One proposal under the second May ministry was overwhelmingly rejected by the UK Parliament, causing great uncertainty and leading to postponement of the withdrawal date to avoid a no-deal Brexit.
 The UK officially left the European Union on 31 January 2020 after a withdrawal deal was passed by Parliament, but continued to participate in many EU institutions (including the single market and customs union) during an eleven-month transition period during which it was hoped that details of the post-Brexit relationship could be agreed and implemented.
 Trade deal negotiations continued within days of the scheduled end of the transition period, and the EU–UK Trade and Cooperation Agreement was signed on 30 December 2020.
 The effects of Brexit in the UK are in part determined by the cooperation agreement, which provisionally applied from 1 January 2021, until it formally came into force on 1 May 2021.